SusheelThapa/AidSys-Back-End/README.md

 4. The variable name should be chosen such that there won't be confusion on it name and for what it is created.
 5. The **files** and **directories name** should be in **lowercase**, space shouldn't be used(use underscore(`_`))

+### Git and Github Guidelines

+#### Git

+1. **commit** every small detail or change possible.
+2. The commit can be divided into two section

+   - Title
+   - Description

+   _If you have change alot so that only **Title** is not able to describe it you can write detail description part_

+3. Make sure that after reading the commit, reader can get brief info about your changes.

+#### Github

+1. It is highly encourage not to upload your file directly using **Github** instead use **Git**
+2. You can use discussion section

+   - If you have any doubt
+   - You want to implement something but you didnot find how to implement that

+   _This will be helpful if you are working in Open Source Project So, why not to pratice via this project_
+3. If you find any thing that is usual while running project, you can create issue and **try avoiding to say it using DM**